esphome/esphome-docs/components/ethernet.rst

 Ethernet for ESP8266 is not supported.

-This component and the Wi-Fi component may **not** be used simultaneously, even if both are physically available.
+This component can use the Wi-Fi component only in Acces Point mode (no STA).

 .. code-block:: yaml